Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have a restricted diet.
 I admit sometimes it get boring to eat the same type of food so I have been trying to change it up some lately.
 Summer is the perfect season to get fruits and veggies, but even frozen things can be fresh.

 One way to lower your food bill is by shopping at several stores, but not just grocery stores.
 If you are fortunate enough to have a bakery outlet store in your area, you can find great deals on everything from bread and buns to tortillas and cakes.

 Don't shop on impulse.
 Skip impulse food buys.
 Stop & consider the size of your family.
 Will this product go to waste by not getting eaten?
-I read recently where 25% of food purchases get thrown out.

 I have 3 boys who already eat a lot.
 I've found a few ways to "stretch" foods to help with our grocery bill.